NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/market_bid_cost.md

 ### Step 1: Constructiong device with MarketBidCost

-When using MarketBidCost, the user can add the cost struct to the , at this point the actual cost bids aren't expected to be populated/passed.
+When using MarketBidCost, the user can add the cost struct to the device, at this point the actual cost bids aren't expected to be populated/passed.
 The code below shows how we can create a thermal device with MarketBidCost.